 Bacterial wilt is caused by the bacterium Erwinia tracheiphila, which is spread when the striped cucumber beetle or the spotted cucumber beetle feeds on the plant’s leaves.
 The bacteria can overwinter in the beetle’s digestive system, or the insects may pick it up while feeding elsewhere.
 These beetles can also spread cucumber mosaic virus.

-The striped cucumber beetle is about 1/4 inch long and has three black stripes on its yellow-green wings.
+The striped cucumber beetle is about a quarter inch long and has three black stripes on its yellow-green wings.
 The spotted cucumber beetle is a similar yellow-green color but has 12 black spots.
 Spotted cucumber beetles feed on cucurbits (cucumbers, melons, squash, pumpkins, and gourds) and other plants.

 The larvae of both beetles are white with dark heads and posteriors and can be found in the soil under your cucumber plants.
 The eggs are a bright orange-yellow.